How to generate an OpenAPI document with Pydantic V2

 models.

-The generated OpenAPI schema includes the components
+The generated OpenAPI document includes the components

 section, with definitions for both the Pet